-Youth teams need to have an adult team leader and should consider a minimum ratio of 1 adult chaperone to every six youth.
-The minimum age to participate is 15 years old.
+Youth teams need to have an adult team leader and should consider a minimum ratio of one adult chaperone to every five youth.
+The minimum age is 15 years old or going into 10th grade.
 There is no upper age limit.
 Visitors must keep in mind that there are physical demands of the program and team members must be physically capable of getting into and out of vehicles, walking on uneven ground and handle high temperatures.